Backup Repository Structure

 This means that if the organization receives a new email item at 7:28 PM on 12/21/2018, and no other items change since the initial backup job session, Veeam Backup for Microsoft Office 365 will back up only the new item — and save the data to the repository.adb file in the 2018 repository folder.

-Although the example describes only Microsoft Exchange items, the same approach applies to Microsoft SharePoint and Microsoft OneDrive for Business items.
+Although the example describes only Microsoft Exchange items, the same approach applies to Microsoft SharePoint items, Microsoft OneDrive for Business items and Microsoft Teams items.